 Whether you decide to use custom-designed house plans or stock house plans, the cost is small compared to the overall cost of your home, so my best advice is to not buy a stock house plan unless it’s exactly what you want.
 Remember, this is probably the biggest investment of your life, so you need to nail the design of your house at the very start of the project.
 If you don’t, you could end up regretting it.

-Currently, St. Johns County and most Florida building departments require a structural engineer to certify the structural plans of a house.
+Currently, St. Augustine, St. Johns County and most Florida building departments require a structural engineer to certify the structural plans of a house.
 Since stock house plans are generally not engineered according to Florida building code, they can be rejected by the building department.

 I work closely with local structural and truss engineers when drafting, which is why I can guarantee that a house plan produced by McConnell Custom Design will be accepted by an engineer.
 Why is it so important to have a stamped engineered plan?
 Because they tell the builder and inspectors exactly what they need to know about aspects such as the type and location of hurricane clips, header and beam sizes, footer sizes and other requirements.
 Therefore, building anywhere in Florida nearly always requires the hiring of a structural engineer.